Northern Lights in France as a G4 solar storm reaches Brittany

 From continental Europe to the United States, the same ribbons run over the mountains: a global phenomenon triggered by a single Sun.

-What the Night Leaves Behind
+What The Night Leaves Behind

 Northern lights were visible tonight in France